-In addition to auspicing the PBC Support Funding as set out above, the PBCSU provides capacity development services to support PBCs to develop and/or consolidate their corporate and governance skills, knowledge and systems; to manage the native title rights and interests of their native title holders and achieve their cultural and corporate obligations and aspirations.
+The PBCSU also provides capacity development services to support PBCs to develop and/or consolidate their corporate and governance skills, knowledge and systems, to manage the native title rights and interests of their native title holders and achieve their cultural and corporate obligations and aspirations.

 Where requested, and the PBCSU is sufficiently resourced, the PBCSU will design and deliver tailored services directly to individual PBCs based on their specific needs and aspirations.
-Training and information workshops and forums are also offered and all PBCs in the NQLC region are invited to attend however these were again postponed during the 2021/2022 reporting period.
+Training and information workshops and forums are also offered and all PBCs in the NQLC region are invited to attend.